nhselect/step1-training/content/platform-roles/overview.md

   hasFull:
     - centremanager
     - educator
-- title: Enrol Learners to Step 1 proficiencies
+- title: Enrol Learners to Steps 1, 2 or 3 proficiencies
   hasFull:
     - educator
-- title: Self-assess achievement of Step 1 proficiencies
+- title: Self-assess achievement of Steps 1, 2 or 3 proficiencies
   hasFull:
     - learner
-- title: Request confirmation of self-assessed ‘achieved’ Step 1 proficiencies
+- title: Request confirmation of self-assessed ‘achieved’ Steps 1, 2 or 3 proficiencies
   hasFull:
     - learner
-- title: Confirm Learners’ self-assessed ‘achieved’ Step 1 proficiencies
+- title: Confirm Learners’ self-assessed ‘achieved’ Steps 1, 2 or 3 proficiencies
   hasFull:
     - educator
     - assessor
-- title: Perform final sign-off when all Step 1 proficiencies achieved by Learner
+- title: Perform final sign-off when all Steps 1, 2 or 3 proficiencies are achieved by the Learner
   hasFull:
     - educator
 - title: View and manage delegate profiles